openapi-ts/openapi-typescript/docs/src/content/docs/introduction.md

 ## Features

 - ✅ Supports OpenAPI 3.0 and 3.1 (including advanced features like <a href="https://spec.openapis.org/oas/v3.1.0#discriminator-object" target="_blank" rel="noopener noreferrer">discriminators</a>)
+- ✅ Generate **runtime-free types** that outperform old-school codegen
+- ✅ Load schemas from YAML or JSON, locally or remotely
-- ✅ Supports YAML and JSON
+- ✅ Native Node.js code is fast and generates types within milliseconds
-- ✅ Supports loading via remote URL (simple authentication supported with the `--auth` flag)
-- ✅ Supports remote references: `$ref: "external.yaml#components/schemas/User"`
-- ✅ Fetches remote schemas quickly using <a href="https://www.npmjs.com/package/undici" target="_blank" rel="noopener noreferrer">undici</a>

 _Note: OpenAPI 2.x is supported with versions `5.x` and previous_